gaubacuc56/MernStack/README.md

 ### For back-end server:

-- In 'be' folder, install neccesary packages with command: 'npm i'.
+- In "be" folder, install neccesary packages with command: "npm i".
-- Run command 'npm run server' to start the server at local.
+- Run command "npm run server" to start the server at local.

 ### For front-end:

-- In 'fe' folder, install neccesary packages with command: 'npm i'.
+- In "fe" folder, install neccesary packages with command: "npm i".
-- Run command 'npm start' to start the website at local.
+- Run command "npm start" to start the website at local.